 For more than 100 years, the Volunteer Program at Mercy Medical Center has played an integral role in the life of the hospital.
 Mercy currently has 225 active adult and junior volunteers ranging from 15 to 95 years old, whose hours total more than 170,000.
 Volunteers regularly serve in over 20 hospital departments and assist with day-to-day hospital operations, including patient transports, administrative duties, staffing community events, spiritual comfort and more.
 Volunteers are categorized as "adult" volunteers (18+) and "junior" volunteers (15-17).

 Also a part of the hospital's Volunteer Program is the Mercy Medical Center Council of Leagues (the "Ladies' Auxiliary").
 The Leagues is an all-volunteer group of more than 1,200 members who raise funds for the hospital ($160,000+ raised and donated to Mercy in 2017).
-Additionally, Mercy has at least 50 volunteers assisting the Pastoral Care Department, including serving as Eucharistic ministers and supporting the Pet Therapy Program.
+Additionally, Mercy has at least 50 volunteers assisting the Pastoral Care Department, including serving as Extraordinary Minister of Holy Communion and supporting the Pet Therapy Program.

 Most adult volunteers come from Mercy's neighboring communities of Rockville Centre, Oceanside, Freeport, West Hempstead and Baldwin; however, there are also volunteers from Suffolk County and Queens.